thomasWeise/oa/metaheuristics/randomSampling/README.md

 In order to understand what kind of solution qualities we can expect, we hence have to run it a couple of times and compute result statistics.
 We therefore execute our program [23&nbsp;times](https://thomasweise.github.io/moptipy/moptipy.examples.jssp.html#moptipy.examples.jssp.experiment.EXPERIMENT_RUNS).
 [@tbl:singleRandomSampleJSSP] lists the summary statistics of this little experiment.
-All its statistics used are described in detail in [@sec:statisticalMetrics].
+All the statistics used in there are described in detail in [@sec:statisticalMetrics].
-At this point, I also suggest to read [@sec:statisticalMeasures], where we describe which statistical measures exist to summarize experimental results as well as their benefits and drawbacks.
+At this point, I suggest to also read [@sec:statisticalMeasures], where we describe which statistical measures exist to summarize experimental results as well as their benefits and drawbacks.
 Here, we use four types of simple statistics, namely:

-1. The minimum and maximum denote best and worst results.
+1. The minimum and maximum of a metric denote best and worst results.
-2. Arithmetic means represent average results (see \def.ref{arithmeticMean}).
+2. Arithmetic means represent average results in the same way we learned in high school (see \def.ref{arithmeticMean}).
 3. Standard deviations give an impression of how far the results are spread (due to the randomization) from the mean, as described in [@sec:varStdDevQuantiles].
-4. The geometric means are used to average results that are scaled with different factors, as described in [@sec:geometricMean].
+4. The geometric means are used to average results that have been scaled with different factors, as described in [@sec:geometricMean].

 \rel.input{end_results_1rs.md}

-: The results of the single random sample algorithm&nbsp;`1rs` compared to the lower bound&nbsp;$\lowerBound(\objf)$ of the makespan&nbsp;$\objf$: the best and mean result quality and its standard deviation ($\minBestF$, $\meanBestF$, $\stddevBestF$), the mean of the scaled result quality $\meanBestFscaled$, as well as the mean of the milliseconds when the last improvement took place in the runs ($\meanLIFE$, $\meanLIMS$).
-The summary line at the bottom presents the best, geometric mean, worst, and standard deviation of the scaled result quality over all runs on all instances ($\minBestFscaled$, $\geomeanBestFscaled$, $\maxBestFscaled$), as well as $\meanLIFE$ and $\meanLIMS$.
+: The results of the single random sample algorithm&nbsp;`1rs` compared to the lower bound&nbsp;$\lowerBound(\objf)$ of the makespan&nbsp;$\objf$: the best and mean result quality and its standard deviation ($\minBestF$, $\meanBestF$, $\stddevBestF$), the mean of the scaled result quality $\meanBestFscaled$, as well as the mean of the FEs and milliseconds when the last improvement took place in the runs ($\meanLIFE$, $\meanLIMS$).
+The summary line at the bottom presents the best, geometric mean, worst, and standard deviation of the scaled result quality over all runs on all instances ($\minBestFscaled$, $\geomeanBestFscaled$, $\maxBestFscaled$, and $\stddevBestFscaled$), as well as $\meanLIFE$ and $\meanLIMS$.
 See [@sec:statisticalMetrics] for more details. {#tbl:singleRandomSampleJSSP}

-From the table, we find that the best results ($\minBestF$) of any run on any instances are often much worse than theoretically best makespans, i.e., the lower bounds&nbsp;$\lowerBound(\objf)$ of the objective functions&nbsp;$\objf$.
+From [@tbl:singleRandomSampleJSSP], we find that the best results ($\minBestF$) of any run on any instances are often much worse than theoretically best makespans, i.e., the lower bounds&nbsp;$\lowerBound(\objf)$ of the objective functions&nbsp;$\objf$.
 For the smallest-scale instance, `orb06`, the optimal makespan is&nbsp;1'010.
 The best of the 23&nbsp;runs of `1rs`, however, finds a schedule with a makespan of&nbsp;1'656 (illustrated by statistic&nbsp;$\minBestF$).
 On `dmu67`, the lower bound of the objective function is&nbsp;5'589, but the best solution discovered by any run of `1rs` has a makespan of&nbsp;12'818.
+This best schedule takes more than twice as long to be completed as it should.
-The arithmetic mean end result qualities ($\meanBestF$) are even worse.
+The arithmetic means $\meanBestF$ of the end result qualities are even worse.
 On `orb06`, this average result is&nbsp;1'932 and on `dmu67`, it is&nbsp;14'150.
-We obtain the *scaled* end result qualities ($\meanBestFscaled$) by dividing the end result objective values of each run by the lower bounds of the objective function.
+We obtain the *scaled* end result qualities ($\meanBestFscaled$) by dividing the resulting objective values of each run by the lower bounds of the objective function.
 On `orb06`, this is&nbsp;1.913, meaning that in average, `1rs` gives us tours about 91% longer than necessary.
-For `dmu67`, with $\meanBestFscaled=2.532$ the average tours are two and a half times as long as the theoretical optima.
+For `dmu67`, with $\meanBestFscaled=2.532$ the average tours are two and a half times as long as the theoretical optimal ones.

-The standard deviations&nbsp;($\stddevBestF$) of the result qualities is also relatively large for all instances.
-This indicates that different executions ("runs") of the `1rs` algorithm have results that largely differ in quality.
+Different executions ("runs") of the `1rs` algorithm have results that largely differ in quality.
+This can be seen in the standard deviations&nbsp;($\stddevBestF$) of the result qualities.
+On `orb06`, for example, $\stddevBestF$ equals 141&nbsp;time units of makespan and on `dmu72`, the results tend to differ by 534&nbsp; makespan units from the average.
+This means that some solutions are better and some are much worse than the average.
+On five of the eight problems (`abz8`, `la38`, `orb06`, `ta70`, and `yn4`), the standard deviation is higher than 5% of the mean of the result qualities, i.e., $\stddevBestF/\meanBestF\geq0.05$.
+If we instead consider how much room we actually have to improve towards the optimum, i.e., compute $\stddevBestF/(\meanBestF-\lowerBound(\objf)$, then on the same five instances we get values above&nbsp;10%.

 Let us take a look at the summary statistics over all JSSP instances at the bottom of the table.
-First, the minimum&nbsp;$\minBestFscaled$ of the scaled results shows us that no run of the `1rs` algorithm on any of the JSSP instances could provide a schedule with a makespan less than 64% longer than the theoretical optimum.
+First, the minimum&nbsp;$\minBestFscaled$ of the scaled results shows us that not a single one of the runs of the `1rs` algorithm on any of the JSSP instances could provide a schedule with a makespan less than 64% longer than the theoretical optimum.
-The geometric mean&nbsp;$\geomeanBestFscaled$ of the scaled end results is&nbsp;2.143, meaning that the average schedule produced by `1rs` is more than twice as long as necessary.
+The geometric mean&nbsp;$\geomeanBestFscaled$ of the scaled end results is&nbsp;2.143, meaning that the average schedule produced by `1rs` is more than twice as long as necessary, over all problems.
 The worst scaled results, $\maxBestFscaled$, even&nbsp;2.721 times as long as the lower bound.
 The standard deviation of the scaled results is&nbsp;0.239, which is more than 10% of the geometric mean.